New iPad models being tested around Cupertino, logs show

 Fiksu’s raw data is showing four different iPad models, but that doesn’t necessarily mean four new devices will arrive.
 The company says it saw the same number of devices tested before the release of the last two iPad Pros, which means we could potentially see anywhere from two to four new iPads soon hitting the market, it estimates.

 The data comes from Fiksu’s tracking and attribution SDK, which is used by thousands of mobile apps today.
-As part of Apple’s testing process, it installs a variety of apps – from popular ones to the more obscure – which ends up inevitably ends up including some apps that has Fiksu’s tracking in them.
+As part of Apple’s testing process, it installs a variety of apps — from popular ones to the more obscure — which inevitably ends up including some apps that has Fiksu’s tracking in them.

 Each type of iOS device has a different model name, explains Fiksu.
 These are generally sequential, the firm says.
 About a month ahead of the most recent iPad Pro launches, it saw internal model names “6,3/6,4” and “6,7/6,8” being tested around Cupertino.
-This time around, it’s seeing “7,1” “7,2,” “7,3,” and “7,4.”
+This time around it’s seeing “7,1” “7,2,” “7,3,” and “7,4.”

 There are only a handful of these devices appearing in its logs, Fiksu found.
 (See chart below)